Markme-1/script/README.md

 3. wios.sh: wifi DOS tool using aircrsck suit (processing)
 4. image.py: this python code can be used to resize(increase/decrease) images.
 5. scan.py: a basic level port scanner using python
+6. script.py: this python code can be used to create/delete/modify any file